 |Panasonic GX8 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/30p||23.5||12.6||806||75|

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a higher video resolution than the D5600.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a higher video resolution than the D5600.
 It can shoot video footage at 4K/60p, while the Nikon is limited to 1080/60p.

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|